AtharvePandey/C-book-excercises/README.md

 issues for newcomers..

 follow the following:
--create folders for appropriate chapters
+- create folders for appropriate chapters
--have a folder for .c files and keep another folder for .exe -follow similar naming convention so that the files stay in order
+- have a folder for .c files and keep another folder for .exe
+- follow similar naming convention so that the files stay in order

 feel free to discuss pull requests and such with me, or reach out to me via email if you have questions on a topic i've already covered